greenscreens-io/smartcard/README.md

 > - Data parameter must be set in HEX through web page.
 > - Data parameter must be set in Base64 encoded HEX array when API is used directly.
-> - Response Data property is Base64 and needs to be decoded into Uint8Array or HEX String.
+> - Response Data property is HEX String.

 #### <i class="icon-file"></i> SmartCard Info